Kailash Satyarthi

 Want to book Paul Dongha as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-AI Speaker Paul Dongha is one of the UK’s leading voices in responsible AI strategy.
-With a PhD in Artificial Intelligence and degrees in Computer Science (MSc and BSc), he combines deep technical expertise with a sharp understanding of corporate strategy and risk.
+AI speaker Paul Dongha is one of the UK’s leading voices in responsible AI and enterprise AI strategy.
+With a PhD in Artificial Intelligence and degrees in Computer Science from the University of Manchester, he combines deep technical expertise with a sharp understanding of corporate strategy, regulation, and risk.

-He currently serves as Head of Responsible AI & AI Strategy at NatWest Group, where he leads group-wide efforts to implement AI in a safe, transparent, and auditable way.
-His work focuses on aligning innovation with regulatory frameworks such as the EU AI Act and ensuring AI solutions deliver real value without compromising trust.
+He currently serves as Head of Responsible AI & AI Strategy at NatWest Group, leading group-wide efforts to deploy AI in a safe, transparent, and auditable way.
+His work focuses on aligning innovation with frameworks such as the EU AI Act, designing governance that holds up at scale, and ensuring AI delivers real value without eroding trust.

-AI should be a business strategy, not just a tech initiative.
-Paul shows executive teams how to develop an AI strategy that reinforces—not competes with—their core business objectives.
-Drawing on his experience leading AI transformation in complex, regulated environments, he unpacks how to prioritise use cases, set realistic timelines, and secure long-term C-suite buy-in.
+AI should be a business strategy, not a side project.
+Paul shows executive teams how to design an AI strategy that reinforces, rather than competes with, core business objectives.
+Drawing on his work leading AI transformation in complex, regulated environments, he unpacks how to prioritise use cases, set realistic timelines, and secure long-term C-suite buy-in.

-AI allows companies to move from segmentation to true individualisation—but only if implemented well.
-This keynote explores how leading organisations are using AI to deliver customer experiences that are not just smarter, but meaningfully more relevant.
-Paul discusses the technology, data, and ethical safeguards needed to get it right.
+AI lets companies move from segmentation to true individualisation, but only when it is implemented well.
+Paul explores how leading organisations use AI to deliver customer experiences that are not just smarter but meaningfully more relevant, and walks through the technology, data, and ethical safeguards required to get it right.

-Becoming an AI-powered company isn’t about hiring more data scientists—it’s about changing how your organisation thinks, builds, and scales.
-Paul lays out what it takes to embed AI capabilities across teams, processes, and decision-making.
-He shares lessons on governance, infrastructure, and culture that can help leadership teams create real and lasting transformation.
+Becoming an AI-powered company is not about hiring more data scientists, it is about changing how the organisation thinks, builds, and scales.
+Paul lays out what it takes to embed AI capabilities across teams, processes, and decision-making, and shares lessons on governance, infrastructure, and culture that leadership teams can use to drive lasting transformation.

-What does it really mean to “do AI ethically”?
-In this session, Paul moves past the buzzwords to deliver concrete insights on how responsible AI is built, maintained, and scaled inside global organisations.
-He explains the risks that often go unaddressed, the trade-offs decision-makers face, and the practical guardrails that must be in place to protect users, companies, and society at large.
+What does it really mean to do AI ethically?
+In this session Paul moves past buzzwords to deliver concrete insight on how responsible AI is built, maintained, and scaled inside global organisations.
+He explains the risks that often go unaddressed, the trade-offs decision-makers face, and the practical guardrails needed to protect users, companies, and society.

-The regulatory landscape around AI is changing fast—and compliance will be a moving target.
-Paul offers an executive-level briefing on the global trends shaping AI regulation, including the EU AI Act, UK guidance, and US developments.
-He breaks down what these shifts mean for businesses and how to future-proof AI programs for agility and compliance.
+The regulatory landscape around AI is shifting fast and compliance will be a moving target.
+Paul gives an executive-level briefing on the trends shaping global AI regulation, including the EU AI Act, UK guidance, and US developments, and breaks down what these shifts mean for businesses and how to future-proof AI programs for agility and compliance.

-AI success isn’t just about technology—it’s about talent and mindset.
-Paul explores how organisations can equip their people with the right skills, structures, and incentives to thrive in an AI-enabled world.
-From boardroom to frontline, he outlines what it takes to develop AI fluency across functions and embed a culture of innovation that lasts.
+AI success is not just about technology, it is about talent and mindset.
+Paul explores how organisations can equip their people with the skills, structures, and incentives needed to thrive in an AI-enabled world, and outlines what it takes to build AI fluency from boardroom to frontline and embed a lasting culture of innovation.

 | Basic Data Protection Information | |